 Q) Why multiple inheritance is not supported in java?

 To reduce the complexity and simplify the language, multiple inheritance is not supported in java.

-Consider a scenario where A, B and C are three classes.
+Consider a scenario where A, B, and C are three classes.
 The C class inherits A and B classes.
-If A and B classes have same method and you call it from child class object, there will be ambiguity to call method of A or B class.
+If A and B classes have the same method and you call it from child class object, there will be ambiguity to call the method of A or B class.

-Since compile time errors are better than runtime errors, java renders compile time error if you inherit 2 classes.
-So whether you have same method or different, there will be compile time error now.Test it Now
+Since compile-time errors are better than runtime errors, Java renders compile-time error if you inherit 2 classes.
+So whether you have same method or different, there will be compile time error.Test it Now